rhys-jmc/mt-sketchbook/README.md

 - Drawings are not erasable
 - No drawing customisation
 - Drawings are not saved, only stored for the session
+- Not responsive
+- Relies on some CSS spec that may not work on potential browser targets (flex, brightness())

 ## Implementation limitations